SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Appendix

 \subsubsection{Arithmetic}

-For the arithmetic dimension, we introduce a numeric calculation task to assess the arithmetic ability of LLMs.
-The input for this task is an arithmetic notation problem, and LLMs are asked to solve it using the prompt shown in Fig.~\ref{fig.prompt_solve}.
-The arithmetic problem is designed to have the same answer and reasoning logic as its corresponding seed question.
-The evaluation metrics for this task is accuracy, defined as the number of arithmetic problems solved correctly divided by the total number of problems.
+For the arithmetic dimension, we introduce a numeric calculation task to evaluate the arithmetic capability of LLMs.
+The question for this task is a notation-based arithmetic problem, and LLMs are asked to solve it using the prompt shown in Fig.~\ref{fig.prompt_solve}.
+Then, we compare the results of the notation-based questions to the ground-truth of seed questions.